auriane81/epfl-ada-ada-2019-project-adax/README.md

 # Dataset

 Instacart dataset (provided) : https://www.instacart.com/datasets/grocery-shopping-2017
 This dataset consists in 4 different tables with data regarding the orders, the products and some categorization of the products.
 It also contains one dataset retracing the history of orders per product and per client.

 We would like to enrich it with Amazon product reviews : https://cseweb.ucsd.edu/~jmcauley/datasets.html?fbclid=IwAR39s5O83nqUYkRBD4jol3OFu0FmcH-4dCzUtSjutOsmSd9LMZOHSGGtNxw#amazon_reviews
 It’s a JSON document, providing references of products associated to ratings and reviews.
 We will use this dataset to establish an average price of the products by category (aisles).
 This will allow us to get an idea of the cost of each order, and thus the budget of each costumer.

+#Note for the TAs

+Please read notebook "main_project", being the last up to date progress report.

 # A list of internal milestones up until project milestone 3